Tech Content

 In 1994, Nick Szabo proposed the idea of smart contracts:

-“A smart contract is a computerized transaction protocol that executes the terms of a contract.
-The general objectives of smart contract design are to satisfy common contractual conditions (such as payment terms, liens, confidentiality, and even enforcement), minimize exceptions both malicious and accidental, and minimize the need for trusted intermediaries.”
+"A smart contract is a computerized transaction protocol that executes the terms of a contract.
+The general objectives of smart contract design are to satisfy common contractual conditions (such as payment terms, liens, confidentiality, and even enforcement), minimize malicious and accidental exceptions, and minimize the need for trusted intermediaries."

 Smart contracts are pieces of self-executing code on a blockchain.
-They are able to put in place the terms of an agreement automatically.
-This technology has an immense potential to streamline any process that demands access to multiple databases and resource planning systems.
+They can put the terms of an agreement in place automatically.
+This technology has immense potential to streamline any process that demands access to multiple databases and resource planning systems.

 As for benefits, this level of automation ensures a reduced risk of error or contract manipulation.
 With a shared database running on a blockchain protocol, the smart contracts remove the need for third-party intermediaries as the contracts are automatically executed.